agentio/serviceinfrastructure/content/docs/endpoints/next17-1.md

 OK.
 So first step, we're going to go here to our Endpoints right there.
 This is the one.
 We're going to click on share API.
 And I'm going to just-- OK, I'm going to remove it.
 I'm going to share it with myself.
-So I'm going to share it with campoy83@gmail.com.
+So I'm going to share it with [REDACTED].
 Now you know how old I am.
 And now I have shared that API.
 What's next?
 I'm going to log in with my personal account, which if I'm not completely mistaken is here.
 OK.
 That is my personal account.
 You can see it's a completely different picture.
 That's the proof.
 And now what I can see is I can go to API manager.